KevinHudak07/IT1025Lab1/README.md

 ## Hardware
 ### Hard Drives and Memory
 #### Latency and Transfer Rates
 The Hard Drive Latency is the average time it takes for a sector being assesed to move into a position under a head after a seek.
 The Seek Time is the amount of time for a hard drive to read and write a head.
 The Hard Drive Transfer Rate is the speed that data is transfered to (and from) disk media.
-Host transfer rate is the speed that a host computer can tra
+Host transfer rate is the speed that a host computer can transfer information to another computer.
 #### Solid State vs. Hard Drives
 #### Random Access Memory
 ### ALU and the Control Unit